pstuifzand/ekster/README.md

 ## Installing and running ekster

+There are two methods for installing and running ekster.

 ### Method 1: Install ekster (from source)

 ekster is build using [go](https://golang.org).
 To be able to install ekster